spatie/once/README.md

 ## Caveats

-- uou can only use the `once` function in non-static class methods
+- you can only use the `once` function in non-static class methods
 - if you need to serialize an object that use `once` be sure to `unset` the `__memoized` property.
 A perfect place for that would be [the `__sleep` magic method](http://php.net/manual/en/oop4.magic-functions.php)

 ## Changelog